The Devil's Doorway: Reception

-Marisa Mirabal wrote in her review: "Clarke shines light on a malignant history through captivating storytelling that appears to be seasoned instead of the work of a first-time director.
-She possesses a strength for scares rooted in realism but also in cinematic language that translates on screen through her craft.
-The horror genre is blessed to welcome another innovative female director who is telling stories and rebelling against the traditional gaze–pushing the envelope and experimenting in true artistic fashion."
-Kat Hughes wrote in her review: "An inspired entry into the found footage genre with The Devil’s Doorway, Clarke proves that you don’t have to stick to digital to achieve greatness.
-Easily one of the most authentic found footage films that we’ve seen since The Blair Witch Project, we look forward to seeing what Clarke brings us next."

-By contrast, Noel Murray in The LA Times argued that the film through innovative in some respects and well acted was heavily clichéd and ultimately unimaginative.
+By contrast, Noel Murray of the Los Angeles Times argued that the film through innovative in some respects and well acted was heavily clichéd and ultimately unimaginative.
 Frank Scheck wrote: "The well documented infamies of Ireland's Magdalene Laundries would seem to hold diabolically effective potential for a horror film.
 Unfortunately, the best that director Aislinn Clarke can do is this derivative found-footage chiller".
 Jeannette Catsoulis wrote a negative review in The New York Times: "Wielding mostly 16-millimeter film, the director of photography, Ryan Kernaghan, mimics the home movies of the time with flickering ellipses and flares of dazzling, burned-out white.
 Some of his images, like one of sweating young women scrubbing sheets in a haze of boiling steam, are quite beautiful.
 Yet despite its brief running time, the movie feels dragged out; like the priests, it will eventually lose its way."

-In a negative review, Brandon Schreur wrote: "Nothing in this movie is actually scary.
-It’s all a bunch of clichés and jump scares that don’t have the lasting impression that director Aislinn Clarke thinks they’re going to have.
-You’ve seen everything in The Devil’s Doorway done before, and you’ve seen it done a lot better."
-Likewise, David Day in his review called the film "pretty forgettable".
-Jamie Righetti wrote :"The Devil’s Doorway doesn’t bring any new tricks to the genre, relying instead on the usual possession film and found footage film scare techniques.
-However, its exploration of Ireland’s dark history helps it stand out from the pack, and it’s just the latest example of women directors making headway in the horror genre".